Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Introduction

-\item Enhanced Robotic Manipulator Architecture: Development of a modular and foldable robotic manipulator architecture using PBT joints, enabling enhanced dexterity, manipulability, and obstacle avoidance, with applications as an extension wrist or a foldable two-joint manipulator for unstructured environments.
+\item Development of a modular and foldable robotic manipulator architecture using PBT joints, enabling enhanced dexterity, manipulability, and obstacle avoidance, with applications as an extension wrist or a foldable two-joint manipulator for unstructured environments.

-\item Detailed analysis, modeling, planning, and experimental validation demonstrating the feasibility, performance, and versatility of the PBT joint in enabling robotic arms to perform a wide range of tasks with enhanced dexterity and manipulability. \end{itemize}